wesley2025dev/wesley2025dev/README.md

 Hi there 👋

-I'm Wesley Sibuyi, a passionate Software Developer focused on building real-world solutions using modern technologies like React, Node.js, Firebase, Java, and MySQL.
+I'm Wesley Sibuyi, a passionate Software Developer focused on building real-world solutions using modern technologies like  lovabele, HTML&CSS, JavaScript, Python, React, Node.js, Firebase, Java, and MySQL.
 I love creating clean, functional, and user-friendly applications — especially in the fields of education, admin systems, and productivity tools.

 🔭 I’m currently working on

-School Safe Track App – A child check-in and safety management platform

-VillageUp Jobs – A job recruitment and career support website
+VillageUp.Jobs – A job recruitment and career support website Villageup.co.za- a company platform where it teells you moore about villageup School Safe Track App – A child check-in and safety management platform Car website- A selling and buying cars website bookwise app- a online libraary book website
 Various React + Firebase dashboards, admin systems,  and PWAs

 🌱 I’m currently learning